-The good news is that there’s no need to worry: if you’ve lost track of your 401(k), you’re not out of luck.
-You can easily look up old 401(k) plans associated with your Social Security number (“SSN”) for free.
+The good news is that there’s no need to worry: if you’ve lost track of your 401(k) savings account, you’re not out of luck.
+You can easily look up old employer-sponsored plans associated with your Social Security number (SSN) for free.

-Here, we’ve outlined the process to find your missing 401(k), your options once you’ve found the account, and a number of frequently asked questions around the situation.
+Here, we’ve outlined the process to find your missing retirement savings, your options once you’ve found the account, and a number of frequently asked questions about the situation.

 How to find old 401(k) accounts with your SSN